mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 Minion and sentry projectiles will have to have `Projectile.DamageType = DamageClass.Summon;` (in case of minions, in addition to `Projectile.minion = true;`).

+### Equip Textures
+1.4 includes support for a new streamlined armor texture format.
+If you would like to continue using the old format, replace `EquipType` usage with corresponding Legacy versions of the `EquipType`.
+For example, replace `EquipType.Body` with `EquipType.BodyLegacy` in your `AutoloadEquip` attributes.
+Using the new armor texture layout is much easier and should be used for all new armor sprite sheets.
+There is no reason to redo all legacy sprite sheets, as they will still work.

 ### Tiles
 TODO mention all the method -> property renames as [per PR](https://github.com/tModLoader/tModLoader/pull/1301) (`Tile.active()` -> `Tile.IsActive`, `Tile.nactive()` -> `Tile.IsActiveUnactuated` etc.)